Groupon Dentist Deals Can Save You a Bundle

-A few weeks later, I found myself in the dentist’s chair.
+But after all that, I found myself in the dentist’s chair a few weeks later.
 It felt good to have my teeth cleaned after two and a half years.
-But the whole time, I thought of just one thing: how much the cleaning cost me.
+But the whole time, I couldn’t stop thinking about how much the cleaning cost me.

 I drove home with cleaned teeth and $212 less to my name.
-I had to find a cheaper option.
+I knew I had to find a cheaper option.
 Thank goodness no cavities were found — that would have put an even bigger dent in my bank account.

-Five months later, I started searching for “Cheap dental care, Raleigh,” and a Groupon portal topped the search results.
-The Groupon dentist deal advertised $39 for a cleaning, exam, and X-rays.
+Five months later, I searched online for “cheap dental care, Raleigh.”
+A Groupon portal topped the results with a dentist deal advertising $39 for a cleaning, exam, and X-rays.
 I bought the deal and made the appointment immediately.

 Honestly, I didn’t even think about whether the dentist might have been a fraud.
-He could have advertised that he was a back-alley quack, and I still would’ve made the appointment.
+He could have advertised as a back-alley quack, and I still would’ve made the appointment.
 But my husband, Rob, wasn’t as enthusiastic.

 “Are you sure that he’s, you know, a dentist?” he asked.